SOwens/example-compiler/src/README.md

 Compiler structure
 ------------------

-The top-level files are _compile.ml_ and _interp.ml_, driving a comiler and interpreter respectively.
+The top-level files are _compile.ml_ and _interp.ml_, driving a compiler and interpreter respectively.

 Front end